afunnydev/tinysociety/content/articles/2019-05-10-tiny-house-builders-in-washington.md

 **Price:** From 33 000$ for tiny house shell only to 82 000$ for a full equiped luxury one.
 Prices vary depending on the options/model choosen!

 Contact [Backcountry Tiny Homes](https://www.backcountrytinyhomes.com/) for more information!

+## West Coast Homes

+The company was created in 2011 as a division of Faber Construction.
+They are oriented in building small parked models and fixed foundations tiny houses.
+They offer models, but they can customize a plan to fit your needs aswell.

+**Location:** Lynden, Washington

+**Tiny houses on wheels:** No

+**Tiny houses on foundations:** Yes

+**Custom builds:** Yes

+**Tiny house models available:** Yes

+**Certifications:** N/A

+**Tiny house financing partners:** N/A

+**Price:** 120 000$ - 130 000$ depending on the model and options chosen.
+Otherwise, they offer alternatives depending on your budget.

+Contact [West Coast Homes](http://www.westcoast-homes.com/) for more information!

+## West Coast Homes

+The company was created in 2011 as a division of Faber Construction.
+They are oriented in building small parked models and fixed foundations tiny houses.
+They offer models, but they can customize a plan to fit your needs aswell.

+**Location:** Lynden, Washington

+**Tiny houses on wheels:** No

+**Tiny houses on foundations:** Yes

+**Custom builds:** Yes

+**Tiny house models available:** Yes

+**Certifications:** N/A

+**Tiny house financing partners:** N/A

+**Price:** 120 000$ - 130 000$ depending on the model and options chosen.
+Otherwise, they offer alternatives depending on your budget.